 Types of Anemia

-Anemia can be genetic (like sickle cell, thalassemia, or pernicious anemia), or caused by either malabsorption issues (such as most cases of megaloblastic anemia, where surgery or certain medications inhibit the synthesis and storage of vitamins B12 and folic acid) or nutritional deficiencies, when it is most commonly related to the lack of vitamins and minerals in the diet, particularly iron and vitamin B12.
+Anemia can be genetic (like sickle cell, thalassemia, or pernicious anemia), caused by malabsorption issues (such as most cases of megaloblastic anemia, where surgery or certain medications inhibit the synthesis and storage of vitamins B12 and folate), or triggered by nutritional deficiencies (most commonly related to the lack of vitamins and minerals in the diet, particularly iron and vitamin B12).
 Also known as cobalamin, vitamin B12 is found abundantly in meats, dairy, and eggs.

 On the other hand, iron deficiency is a much more common cause of anemia.
-Iron is an important mineral that can be found in meat and liver, as well as in nuts and dark-green leafy vegetables, and it is vital for the production of hemoglobin (a protein stored in the red blood cells that transport oxygen around the body).
+Iron can be found in meat and liver as well as nuts and dark-green leafy vegetables, and it is a mineral vital for the production of hemoglobin (a protein stored in the red blood cells that transport oxygen around the body).
 Many things, like prolonged dieting, famine, a recent surgery, an accident, or chronically heavy menstrual periods can negatively affect hemoglobin production.

-Also known as stinging nettle, this is an herb with a very high iron content, but what makes it even more valuable is the presence of vitamins A (retinol), B group, C (ascorbic acid), and K, which improve iron absorption in the body.
-Whether as a tonic, tea, or supplement, this herb can help you recover.
+Also known as stinging nettle, this herb is very high in iron.
+However, what makes it even more valuable is the presence of vitamins A (retinol), B group, C (ascorbic acid), and K, all of which improve iron absorption in the body.
+Consuming nettle for anemia recovery is not only beneficial, but also very easy.
+It can be taken as a tonic, tea, and supplement or used in the same way as iron-rich spinach to prepare pesto sauce and salads.

-Avocados are likely one of the most prestigious fruits to come out of the Americas, because of their soft, creamy texture, highly palatable flavor, and micronutrient profile.
+Avocados are likely one of the most prestigious fruits to come out of the Americas because of their soft, creamy texture, highly palatable flavor, and micronutrient profile.
 They contain large amounts of iron, making them an ideal dietary add-on after a major surgery.
-Although dietary folic acid (vitamin B9) deficiency is rare in Western countries thanks to the widespread fortification of flour, if perchance there is still need for a little boost in folic acid levels, avocados are useful for that as well.
+Although dietary folate (vitamin B9) deficiency is rare in Western countries thanks to the widespread fortification of flour with folic acid, if perchance there is still need for a little boost, avocados are useful for that as well.

-There are two potential causes for iron-deficiency anemia: either you are not eating enough iron-rich foods, or your body is not absorbing it properly.
+There are two potential causes of iron-deficiency anemia: either you are not eating enough iron-rich foods or your body is not absorbing it properly.
 In any case, dandelion has you covered.
-Its leaves not only contain high levels of iron, but they also enhance body's ability to absorb this important mineral.
+Its leaves not only contain high levels of iron, but they also enhance the body's ability to absorb this important mineral.
+This herb can be paired with others to boost its benefits, such as in this Anti-Anemia Dandelion and Nettle Tea.

-Adding iron to your diet will be useless if it is not absorbed.
+Adding iron to your diet will be useless if it is not properly absorbed by the body.
 Citrus fruits are all rich in vitamin C (ascorbic acid), which is known to facilitate iron absorption.
-Lemon juice has been shown to most profoundly exert this effect.
-Other great sources of vitamin C include camu camu (Myrciaria dubia) and orange (Citrus aurantium).
+Lemon, though a bit less acidic than lime, has been shown to provide good amounts of this water-soluble nutrient.
+Other great sources of vitamin C are bell pepper, camu camu, and orange .

-Whether you do not get enough iron through your diet, need a little boost after a major blood loss, or your body is unable to absorb this vital mineral, these herbs will help you overcome it.
-Anemia can strongly get in the way of one's life, so employing these herbs for assistance will help raise your energy levels, clear your mind, and restore your overall health.
+Whether you do not get enough iron through your diet, need a little boost after a major blood loss, or your body is unable to absorb this vital mineral, these herbs for anemia will help you overcome it.
+Iron deficiency anemia can strongly get in the way of one's life, so employing these herbs for assistance will help raise your energy levels, clear your mind, and restore your overall health.

 - USDA Nutrient Database, Spices, parsley, dried | Avocados, raw